andy-graybeal/andy-graybeal.github.io/_portfolio/cybr-1100-security-awareness.md

 # Week 1 – Introduction to Security Awareness

 **Description:**
 We were introduced to the idea of Cybersecurity this first week of school.
 We learned that cybersecurity should protect the confidentiality, integrity and availability of our valuable information.
-We also learned that cybersecurity affects everyone of us and we are all responsible to make sure that we practice good "cyber-hygeine" with strong passwords, and good technique by being aware of ways that we can be easily comprimised simply by using email or browsing the web.
+We also learned that cybersecurity affects everyone of us and we are all responsible to make sure that we practice good "cyber-hygeine" with strong passwords, and good technique by being aware of ways that we can be easily compromised simply by using every day things like email or browsing the web.
-<br><br><br>
+<br><br>

 **Artifacts:**
 - Screenshot of GitHub Pages live site: <br><br> <img src='/images/Screenshot_of_Live_github.io.png'>